-Much like the Body+ scales, the highlight here is that these scales are capable of measuring your body fat and water percentage as well as your muscle mass and bone mass.
+Much like the Body+ scale, the highlight of this smart scale is that the Garmin Index Scale is capable of measuring your body fat and water percentage as well as your muscle mass and bone mass.

-The Garmin Index Scales work well, but the price is higher than the Body+ so we've put it lower down this list.
+The Garmin Index Scale works well, but the price is higher than the Body+ so we've put it lower down this list.
 If you're looking for some top-end features and you like the design of these scales, these are a perfectly suitable option for you.

-We particularly recommend these if you already have a Garmin fitness tracker or running watch, as the integration with the app works remarkably well and allows you to have all of your health stats in one place.
+We particularly recommend this scale if you already have a Garmin fitness tracker or running watch, as the integration with the app works remarkably well and allows you to have all of your health stats in one place.

-If you're an amateur athlete who wants insight into their body beyond what a fitness tracker strapped around your wrist can offer, be sure to consider these smart scales.
+If you're an amateur athlete who wants insight into their body beyond what a fitness tracker strapped around your wrist can offer, be sure to consider this smart scale.

-The Withings Body Cardio scales are some of the best-looking that we've seen that could adorn your bathroom, but a lot of what's useful here is also in the Body+ at the top of this page.
+The Withings Body Cardio scale is one of the best looking smart scale that could adorn your bathroom, but a lot of what's useful here is also in the Body+ at the top of this page.

-When the Body Cardio scales launched, they had a feature called Pulse Wave Velocity that measured the stiffness of the aorta, which is something that can lead to further health issues.
+When the Body Cardio scale launched, it had a feature called Pulse Wave Velocity that measured the stiffness of the aorta, which is something that can lead to further health issues.

 That means a lot of the benefits of this scale are lost, apart from that slightly more premium design and the fact these scales can also measure your heart rate.
 If you already own a fitness tracker or smartwatch, it's likely you'll have a heart rate tracker so you won't need this feature on your smart scales.

 We do like the design of the Body Cardio, but we don't think that the look and heart rate feature is a big enough upgrade to justify the extra money you'll be spending compared to the Withings Body+ scale.
-That said, if you really prefer the design and you don't mind spending more then this is a good pair of scales all the same.
+That said, if you really prefer the design and you don't mind spending more then this is a good scale all the same.